CodePipeWrangler/code_jitsu_gh/README.md

-This space showcases select tools from my research across fields of plant breeding, genetics, and computational biology, with a focus on continual growth and creative problem-solving.
+This space showcases select tools from my research across fields of plant breeding and computational genetics, with a focus on continual growth and creative problem-solving.

 ## Repository Structure